cosmos/mainnet/GENESIS.md

 Of the recommended 236,198,958.12 ATOMs, and as described in much more detail
 below:

-- 1,777,707 ATOMs are vesting with a 1 year cliff to founders, employees, and contractors of All in Bits Inc
+- 1,777,707 ATOMs are locked for 1 year to current and former employees, contractors, and founders of All in Bits Inc
 - 21,842,188.81 ATOMs are vesting monthly for 22 months starting 2 months after launch to All in Bits Inc
 - 20,277,188.49 ATOMs are allocated to the ICF